Rust-In-Peace-AP/sound-effects/README.md

  - **QUACK** drone;

 So, if you wanna have a basic drone but with some funny feature, this is the one for you! :smirk:

+---

+Feel free to open an issue if you have a problem with our drone!!